 In March 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act (ACA), into law.
 The law makes preventive care—including family planning and related services—more accessible and affordable for many Americans.
-While some provisions of the law have already taken effect, many more provisions will be implemented in the coming years.
-Enrollment opened October 1, 2013 and closes March 31, 2014.
+Enrollment opened November 15, 2014 and closes February 15, 2015.

 How do I get help enrolling in the Marketplace?
-You can apply for Marketplace coverage three ways: online, by phone (1-800-318-2596 Marketplace Help Center) or by mail.
-If applying by mail, use one of these forms after printing.
+You can apply for Marketplace coverage two ways: online and by phone (1-800-318-2596 Marketplace Help Center).

 Provides the facts and features of the Affordable Care Act.
 Visitors of this site can find the answers to many of the frequently asked questions regarding this act.
 Also included are several links connecting users to the Insurance Marketplace, the Patient Bill of Rights, and to the full text of the Affordable Care Act Law.

 According to Healthcare.gov, the Health Insurance Marketplace is “a new way to find health

 coverage that fits your budget and meets your needs.
 With one application, you can see all your options and enroll.”
 The Health Insurance Marketplace will allow users to learn if they are eligible for lower their costs for health insurance through lower premiums with private insurers or if they qualify for free or low-cost plans through Medicaid or CHIP.
 Healthcare.gov provides users with the information they need to determine if using the Health Insurance Marketplace is right for them and to enroll in a plan.